-Sogorea Te’ Land Trust is founded by and lead by Indigenous women.
+Sogorea Te’ Land Trust is founded by and led by Indigenous women.

-“Right now I really feel like the land is calling women back, you know, to take care of the land.
-I really feel like that’s where we’re at at this time in history.”Johnella LaRose, Co-Founder/Director of Sogorea Te’ Land Trust
+“Right now I really feel like the land is calling women back…to take care of the land.
+I really feel like that’s where we’re are at this time in history.”Johnella LaRose, Co-Founder/Director of Sogorea Te’ Land Trust

-“We have this opportunity to create an urban native land trust that is women led: to bring in all our relations in a new kind of community that is so desperately needed in the world today.”Melissa K. Nelson, Sogorea Te’ Board Member
+“We have this opportunity to create an urban Native land trust that is women led: to bring in all our relations in a new kind of community that is so desperately needed in the world today.”Melissa K. Nelson, Board Member of Sogorea Te’ Land Trust